Manhattan-born Davis Polk was once nicknamed 'the Tiffany of law firms', presumably for its classiness and high-value transactions.

 How to get a Davis Polk training contract

 The covering letter should explain a candidate's reasons for studying the law, why they want to study at an international firm, what attracts them to Davis Polk and why they are suited to it, but Pearce tells us: “I'm looking for someone thoughtful who has done their research and someone who understands what Davis Polk is about.”
-It pays to get specific: “It shows commercial awareness to pick out a deal we've worked on which interests you.
-We're unashamedly an international firm but a student impresses by drilling down and saying what people in London have been working on.
-It shows that they've taken the time to think about the firm in depth, rather than just copying and pasting something from the recruitment website.”
+It pays to get specific: “It’s good to pick out a deal we've worked on which interests you.
+We're unashamedly a New York-headquartered firm, but a student really impresses by drilling down and saying what people in London have been working on.
+It shows that they've taken the time to think about the firm and what they’d be working on as a trainee, rather than regurgitating our careers website.”

 Successful applicants are invited to two interviews to try and snag a place on the vac scheme, spending around two hours at the office in total.
-The first of the two interviews is with a couple of partners, but first trainees are given half an hour to read a briefing note for a fictional transaction.
+The first of the two interviews is with a couple of partners, but first applicants are given half an hour to read a briefing note for a fictional transaction.
 “In the first half of the interview we want to know about the individual,” says Pearce.
 “We don't have stock questions and there might be a few left field things, just to see how candidates react.”
 The second half focuses on the fictional transaction and briefing note, and is “essentially a commercial awareness test,” looking at “what you would be doing as a lawyer.”
 The partners then take questions from the candidate.

 The vacation scheme